cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	ListenEndBlock(ctx types.Context, req abci.RequestEndBlock, res abci.ResponseEndBlock) error
-	// ListenDeliverTx updates the steaming service with the latest DeliverTx messages ListenDeliverTx(ctx types.Context, req abci.RequestDeliverTx, res abci.ResponseDeliverTx) error }
+	// ListenDeliverTx updates the steaming service with the latest DeliverTx messages ListenDeliverTx(ctx types.Context, req abci.RequestDeliverTx, res abci.ResponseDeliverTx) error
+	// ListenSuccess returns a chan that is used to acknowledge successful receipt of messages by the external service
+	// after some configurable delay, `false` is sent to this channel from the service to signify failure of receipt ListenSuccess() <-chan bool
+}

 // StreamingService interface for registering WriteListeners with the BaseApp and updating the service with the ABCI messages using the hooks